ParasArora123/2D-Histogram-Filter-Self-Driving-Car/README.md

 This project is a 2D histogram filter based on the Udacity histogram filter project and guidelines.

 # Compiling the project
 To compile the project I highly recommend using C++ 11 since other versions may not work properly.
-To specify your version do the following:
+To specify your version and compile run the following in terminal:
 ```
 $ g++ -std=c++11 tests.cpp
 $ ./a.out